bjackman/locali-ci/README.md

    configuration to adopt the error reporting, and in that case the cache would be invalidated anyway.
 But, also need to consider cases where something was wrong in the host system)
- - Need to make it clear what's going on when startup/shutdown is being slow.
  - Need timeouts!
 (There is a shutdown grace period, so we don't just leak resources if tests get stuck forever, they'll get cancelled when te user needs to run a new test.
 But we should also notify the user if they don't seem to be getting any test results.)
- - Support saving artifacts so the user can reuse or analyze them later.
  - Probably want a (default?) option to merge stderr and stdout.
  - Support configuring a shell, with the default based on the user's system-level configuration (`getent`).